 School of Architecture and Planning

-SA+P is made up of six main divisions—the Department of Architecture; the Department of Urban Studies and Planning; the Media Lab; the MIT Center for Real Estate; the Art, Culture, and Technology Program; and the Leventhal Center for Advanced Urbanism.
-Over the years, the School has embraced a broader range of fields that address and improve human environments.
+The MIT School of Architecture and Planning (SA+P) is comprised of six main divisions: the Department of Architecture; the Department of Urban Studies and Planning; the MIT Media Lab; the MIT Center for Real Estate; the Art, Culture, and Technology Program; and the Norman B. Leventhal Center for Advanced Urbanism.
+It is also the administrative home of the MIT Morningside Academy for Design.

 Students